Skip to main content

 View Answer:

-Interview Response: The same rules that apply pop-up windows apply for iframes regarding origin policies.
-When we access something within the embedded window, the browser checks to see if the iframe has the base origin; if not, access gets prohibited (writing to location is an exception, it still gets permitted).
+Technical Response: The same rules that apply pop-up windows apply for iframes regarding origin policies.
+When we access something within the embedded window, the browser checks to see if the iframe has the base origin; if not, access gets prohibited (writing to location is an exception, its still permitted).

 Code Example: